keodom/microbit-tutorials/rock-paper-scissors-tutorial.md

 ## Now, let's randomize our variable's value!

-Now, we don't want out hand variable to always be 0, we need it to change, randomly, each time we play!
+Now, we don't want our hand variable to always be 0, we need it to change, randomly, each time we play!
 Open the `||math:Math||` category in the Toolbox and grab a `||math: random number from 0 to 10||` block.
 Place it in the `||variables:set hand||` block in place of the 0.
+Change the 0 to a 1 and the 10 to a 3 since there are only 3 options in Rock, Paper, Scissors.

 ```blocks
 let hand = 0